DoSomethingGreat07/GraphRAG/README.md

 5. Review retrieved titles and evidence chunks.
 6. Optionally enable GPT answer generation to synthesize a final answer from retrieved evidence.

-If you want to add screenshots later, this is a good place to include:
+If we want to add screenshots later, this is a good place to include:

 - the main app landing page
 - dataset question mode with gold-title comparison